Updated: May 2018

 Access to information

 It is both in our interest and yours to hold accurate data.
-If the data we hold on you is inaccurate in any way, where appropriate, you may have the data:
+If the data we hold on you is inaccurate in any way, where appropriate, you may:

 Planning Portal Support Desk